Uplogix/docs/command-reference/config_update.md

 Retrieved 'lms5.4.bin' from 198.51.28.172.
 ```

 The usb option is only available when a USB flash drive is connected to the system.
-The **lms[version].bin** file needs to be available from the flash drive.
+The binary file needs to be available from the flash drive.

-By default, the system will attempt to install the file **lms[version].bin**.
-You can specify a filename instead:

 ```
-config update usb UplogixOS-5.4.bin
+config update usb UplogixOS-5.5.3.34684-genericx86.bin
 ```

 You can also specify files in subfolders this way:

 ```
-config update usb upgrade_files/lms5.4.bin
+config update usb upgrade_files/UplogixOS-5.5.3.34684-genericx86.bin
 ```

 > **Note**: Uplogix recommends using a 1 GB FAT16 formatted USB flash drive.
 Upgrading the system from a FAT32 formatted flash drive may keep the Local Manager from restarting after the upgrade.

-The update may be retrieved from the Uplogix Control Center using the **config update Control Center &lt;category&gt;/&lt;filename&gt;** syntax, if the file has previously been added to the Uplogix Control Center's file archive in the category specified by the command.
+The update may be retrieved from the Uplogix Control Center using the **config update UCC &lt;category&gt;/&lt;filename&gt;** syntax, if the file has previously been added to the Uplogix Control Center's file archive in the category specified by the command.

 # In the Uplogix web interface